November 11, 2020 – Updates will be posted to this page

 May I visit a Tabitha Living Community at this time?

-- Our priority is the safety and well-being of Senior Residents along with families, Volunteers, TEAMembers and the greater community
+- Our priority is the safety and well-being of Senior Residents and each other

-- We continue to follow the guidance of the CDC
+- We must follow the guidance of governmental health agencies

-- Only essential/limited and screened Volunteers are reporting to Tabitha Living Communities
+- Only essential Volunteers are reporting to Tabitha Living Communities

-How is Tabitha monitoring COVID-19 signs and symptoms of current Residents?
+How is Tabitha monitoring COVID-19 signs and symptoms of Residents and Clients?

-- Each Resident is being under close watch by our nursing staff
+- Each Resident/Client is being under close watch by our nursing staff

 - Monitoring changes in health